 Increasing the mean pressure decreases the temperature difference as shown in Fig. 4a, as the pressure amplitude would be insignificant relative to the mean pressure.
-Further, increasing the mean pressure will increase the gas density and will change the gas properties, so it will decrease the gas thermal penetration depth, 𝛿𝑘.
+Further, increasing the mean pressure will increase the gas density and will change the gas properties, so it will decrease the gas thermal penetration depth, 𝛿𝑘 as shown in Fig. 5.
 The small thermal penetration depth decreases the temperature difference of the heat transfer between the gas parcels and the stack plates, as more gas parcels will be oscillating without interacting with the stack walls.
 Also, increasing cooling load will lead to a decrease of the temperature difference due to the cold side temperature rise.

 The acoustic energy is directly proportional to drive ratio, D, as the least wave amplitude from the input driver will lead to a good fluctuation.
 So, increasing mean pressure will decrease the drive ratio leading to the decrease of acoustic power, and thus increasing the performance.
 This is well illustrated for different cooling loads at Fig. 4b.
 Moreover, increasing the cooling power will increase the coefficient of performance.

+Insert Fig.4 about here.

+Insert Fig. 5 about here.

-The mechanical strength of the resonator tubes is an important factor due to the resonator must withstand the high-pressure values, also there will be a vibrational effect at high pressure and manufacture problems due to leak of the working gas at high pressures.
-The mean pressure effect on the performance and the temperature differences across the stack is studied and the manufacture limits is added to this study.
-The three effects are considered and a compromise is made to select the suitable mean pressure for our design, after compromise 2 bar mean pressure is selected.
+The mechanical strength of the resonator tubes is an important factor due to the resonator must withstand the high-pressure values; also, there will be a vibrational effect at high pressure and manufacture problems due to leak of the working gas at high pressures.
+The mean pressure effect on both the performance and the temperature differences across the stack is studied and the manufacture limits is added to this study.
+Then, a compromise is made to select the suitable mean pressure for our design considering the acceptable range in Table 2.
+After compromise, a mean pressure of 2 bar is selected.

 4.2 Amplitude Pressure

-The temperature difference starts at a low value in the first part of Fig. 5a due to the weakness of pressure amplitude to make the change.
+The temperature difference starts at a low value in the first part of Fig. 6a due to the weakness of the pressure amplitude to make the change.
 After that, the increase of amplitude pressure increases the temperature difference, until it reaches a maximum value obtained near a drive ratio of 3 %.

 The consumed acoustic energy is proportional to the drive ratio.
-The input acoustic energy for a fixed mean pressure increases with the acoustic pressure increase, which means a lower performance as shown in Fig. 5b.
+The input acoustic energy for a fixed mean pressure increases with the acoustic pressure increase, which means a lower performance as shown in Fig. 6b.